cea-hpc/modules/doc/source/design/hide-or-forbid-modulefile.rst

             - If this evaluation has been triggered automatically

                 - By an *automated module handling mechanism* for instance
-                - Which means user has not explicitely asked the module load or unload
+                - Which means user has not explicitly asked the module load or unload

             - And was automatically loaded, in case of an automatic unload